softwaregroup-bg/ut-run/microservices.md

 Even when deploying in a smaller organization, it may make sense to combine some microservices in a single process.
-The framework allows this to be done easily, by just provindig through configuration what services to be run.
+The framework allows this to be done easily, by just providing through configuration what services to be run.

 The same concepts are applicable even to layers such as the browser, where the modularity can be achieved in exactly the same way.
 Currently browsers have runtime structure equivalent of the single process described above.
 This also makes a good use of the framework's capabilities to allow flexible runtime structure.
-But if needed, the frawework can also allow app to be running in some browser equivalent of multiple processes, for example several tabs, web workers, even different browsers on different machines, with minimal changes to source code.
+But if needed, the framework can also allow app to be running in some browser equivalent of multiple processes, for example several tabs, web workers, even different browsers on different machines, with minimal changes to source code.